KatrixReloaded/SoliditySecurityNotes/NOTES.md

       - eg: `hook Sstore totalSupply uint256 ts {...}`
       - The above LoC basically says, "For any change made to the storage variable totalSupply, ts, do something"
       - Hooks can be used for almost every EVM opcode, look at docs for syntax
+    - In Certora, there are two types of method declarations:
+      - Non-summary declarations (like the ones we have been using till now)
+      - Summary declarations (where we can ask certora to do something else with it than what it is intended to do)
+        - eg: `function totalSupply() external returns uint256 => ALWAYS(1);` This will always return 1
+    - Wildcard entries are also a type of method declaration where we can say that this function applies to any contract having this function selector
+      - eg: `function _.totalSupply() external returns uint256;`
+      - We can also add a summary to such declarations
+        - eg: `function _.totalSupply() external returns uint256 => ALWAYS(1);`
+    - Catch-all entries don't really make sense to me tbh
+      - eg: `function currentContract._ external returns uint256 => ALWAYS(1);`
+    - GOTO docs to understand method blocks better
+    - The `DISPATCHER` summary declaration basically indicates to Certora to whether look for the certain function's declaration in the given codebase and use that or to not do that and assume the worst
+      - `DISPATCHER(true)` indicates to look for a declaration of the function in the given contracts
+      - And, `DISPATCHER(false)` indicates the opposite
+    - `prover_args` is a flag for the config file that allows you to provide fine-grained tuning options to the Prover.
+      - One of these is `-optimisticFallback true` which indicates that if there are any calls to functions that are out of scope, they cannot arbitrarily change the state of our contract.
+Setting it to false would lead to default havocs
+    - Read up on `filtered` blocks in rules